-CIRA is governed by a Board of Directors, comprised of twelve Directors elected by CIRA’s members, and three Board Advisors.
+CIRA is governed by a board of directors, comprised of twelve Directors elected by CIRA’s members, and three Board Advisors.
+You can learn more about CIRA’s Board of Directors here.
 The role of the Board is to provide oversight and strategic direction to CIRA.

 In an effort to ensure a shared understanding of the governance role of the CIRA Board of Directors, members of the Board agreed to a Board Charter.